Mindreaders: Bonus round

 The bonus round was played in two parts.

 Judge the Jury

 A "jury" of 10 randomly selected audience members participated in this round.
 Martin read a question, for which the jury members secretly locked in their answers, and one contestant on the winning team had to predict how many of them had given a specified response.
 The team won $500 for an exact guess, and $200 for being within two persons either way.
 Each contestant had one turn in this round; if none of them won any money on their turn, the bonus game ended immediately.

-This mini-game of 10 audience members (designed by producer Mimi O'Brien) answering a question was later instituted for the 1986 revival of Card Sharks in 1988.

 Celebrity Turnabout

 Each of the three contestants separately predicted how their captain answered one last question.
 If at least two of them guessed correctly, the team's "Judge the Jury" winnings were multiplied by 10, for a potential maximum of $15,000.

 Returning champions

 Unlike most game shows of that time, Mindreaders did not use the typical "returning champions" carry-over; instead, the same two teams competed against each other for three consecutive games, after which all six contestants retired.
 Each team's total winnings were divided equally among its three contestants.